Santiag0Herrera/OAB-Herrera/README.md

 # *OAB E-commerce*
-## *Documentation for developers*
+## Documentation for developers
 ### General Info
 OAB, or Oscar Alberto Bianchi, is an e-commerce web app which offers the user an interface that is pleasing to the eye and simple to use, as well as an optimized operation and rapid response.
 This app is a 100% hand made by Santiago Herrera, CoderHouse Front-End student.
-It´s a React.js programmed web site connected to Google FireBase and hosted at Google Firebase Hosting.
+It´s a React.js and CSS3 programmed web site connected to Google FireBase and hosted at Google Firebase Hosting.

 ### Main Dependencies
 | Dependency | Version | Use/Not |